LivePersonInc/developer-center/pages/documents/Security&Authentication/MTLS/methods/mtls-forward-post.md

 ---
-pagename: Forward put request
+pagename: Forward post request
 keywords:
 sitesection: Documents
 categoryname: "Security & Authentication"
-documentname: MTLS API
+documentname: MTLS
 subfoldername: Methods
-permalink: mtls-methods-forward-put-request.html
+permalink: mtls-methods-forward-post-request.html
 ---

 The Forward API methods proxies incoming requesst to the `LP-forward-url` supplied parameter.
 Proxied requests are wrapped with the certificate provided according to the configuration parameters (accountId/servicName/Url which act as a unique key).
 If no configuration exists, the request will be proxied using regular TLS (rather than mTLS).
-The proxied http method in this method is `PUT` (this corresponds to the method you'd like to use with the endpoint configured with `LP-forward-url`).
+The proxied http method in this method is `POST` (this corresponds to the method you'd like to use with the endpoint configured with `LP-forward-url`).

 When submitting the forward request, the certificate will be fetched according to service name + url, wrapped and forwarded to the desired endponit and the response will be returned as if contacted the remote endpoint directly.